Tejaspadwal5410/Portfolio-Website/README.md

 ## Live Demo

 Curious to see it in action?
-Check out the [live demo](Live Demo Link).
+Check out the [live demo](https://tejaspadwal5410.github.io/Portfolio-Website/).
 ## Getting Started

-1. Clone this repository: `git clone [GitHub Repo Link]`
+1. Clone this repository: `git clone [ https://tejaspadwal5410.github.io/Portfolio-Website/ ]`
 2. Navigate to the project directory: `cd My-WebDev-Portfolio`
 3. Open `index.html` in your preferred browser to view the website locally.

 ## Connect with Me

 Let's connect and discuss this exciting web development journey!
-Reach out on [LinkedIn](Your LinkedIn Profile Link) or through email at [Your Email Address].
+Reach out on [LinkedIn](Your LinkedIn Profile Lin) or through email at [tejaspadwal2010@gmail.com].

 ## Feedback